sivanpatel/CV/README.md

 ## Skills

 #### Love the Struggle
 For the last three months, every day has been a struggle.
 I have learnt to become comfortable in this situation; not knowing what to do has become a regular occurance for me.

-Failure has become my first step to success.
-Often I will find myself stuck with a problem but through struggling, failing, and asking the right questions, I will succeed.
+In my previous job as a bicycle courier, I had no idea what I was doing and almost gave up as soon as I had started.
+Instead, I decided to stick it out; I learnt the routes, I learnt the job, and within two months I was one of the highest paid couriers at my company.

-Through this, I am learning how to become a developer.
+Through this struggle, I am learning how to become a developer.

 #### Efficient Research